Geremie Barmé

-Barmé is known for his scholarship on modern Chinese cultural history, his writings as a public intellectual in newspapers and magazines, and his work in the documentary films.
-These include The Gate of Heavenly Peace (1995), which depicted the spring on 1989 in China leading up to the events of June Fourth, and Morning Sun, on the Cultural Revolution.
-He is known as a non-native scholar who can research and write Chinese at the highest level.
+His films include The Gate of Heavenly Peace (1995), which depicts the spring of 1989 in China leading up to the events of June Fourth, and Morning Sun, on the Cultural Revolution.

 His book An Artistic Exile: A Life of Feng Zikai was awarded the Joseph Levenson Book Prize for Modern China, 2004.
 He was editor of the ANU based e-journal China Heritage Quarterlyfrom 2005 to 2012, and is the editor of China Heritage.
 In 2016, he founded The Wairarapa Academy for New Sinology in collaboration with sinologist John Minford.

 Education and career

 Barmé took his B.A.
 Asian Studies from the Australian National University, majoring in Chinese and Sanskrit, then studied at universities in the People's Republic of China (1974–77) and Japan (1980–83).

-When he first returned to Australia as a Lecturer in History, one of his first students was future Australian Prime Minister Kevin Rudd, whose support was important in funding the Centre for China in the World.
+When he first returned to Australia as a lecturer in history, one of his first students was future Australian Prime Minister Kevin Rudd, whose support was important in funding the Centre for China in the World.